creativenucleus/bytejammer/README.md

 ## Runnning

-To get the latest version, visit the [https://github.com/creativenucleus/bytejammer](GitHub repo), click on the `Actions` tab, and then click on the title of the top workflow run.
+To get the latest version, visit the [GitHub repo](https://github.com/creativenucleus/bytejammer], click on the `Actions` tab, and then click on the title of the top workflow run.
 At the bottom of the next page, you'll find a panel called `Artifacts` that contain zip builds.
 There will be better way to package, and I'll figure it out! :)

 Make sure you place it in a folder of its own.
 It will create a subfolder to hold some temporary files.